-- The Anaerobic Biological Reactor (ABR) receives to drain flow, and discharges out to a pond and to the Main Seepage Pond, where it is pumped back into the TSF. - The Mill Site Sump is bled into the tailings line to the TSF. - The reclaim water line runs adjacent to the tailings line, and transfers water from the barge to the booster station (not labelled) and to the mill. - No toe drains were shown, but as described in Section 2.7 all drains report to the seepage collection ponds before being pumped back into the TSF.
+- The Anaerobic Biological Reactor (ABR) receives toe drain flow, and discharges out to a pond and to the Main Seepage Pond, from where it is pumped back into the TSF. - The Mill Site Sump is bled into the tailings line and thus directed to the TSF. - The reclaim water line runs adjacent to the tailings line, and transfers water from the reclaim barge in the TSF to the booster station (not labelled) and to the mill. - Flows from the TSF toe drains and upstream under-drains report to the seepage collection ponds before being pumped back into the TSF.